 If your dog has a single vomiting episode and otherwise seems normal, you most likely don’t need to rush to your vet right away.
 But seek veterinary care immediately if your dog exhibits any of the following signs: excessive or continued vomiting that lasts for more than 24 hours, lack of appetite, lethargy, vomiting blood, a bloated or painful abdomen, fever, foaming at the mouth, or diarrhea.
 Regardless of the underlying reason for your dog’s vomiting, pets with multiple vomiting episodes can experience dehydration and an electrolyte problem, so be sure to include hydration as part of their care.

 Not sure how to help your dog?
-Here are some of my favorite home remedies.
+I have listed some of my favorite home remedies below.

 Natural Home Remedies For Dog Vomiting And Not Eating